Miens Technology – CNC Machining & Injection Molding

 CNC machines can handle nearly any machinable material—metals, plastics, composites, even wood—and are not limited by thickness.
 This flexibility makes them the default choice for heavy components such as steel fixtures or titanium aerospace parts.

-Laser cutting works best on thin sheets, generally up to about 20 mm thick.
+Laser cutting works best on thin sheets, generally up to about 20mm thick.
 It struggles with reflective materials like copper or brass, but performs exceptionally on carbon steel, stainless steel, and aluminum sheet used in automotive and consumer goods.

 Cutting Speed and Efficiency